MicrosoftDocs/cloud-adoption-framework/docs/migrate/azure-best-practices/contoso-migration-tfs-vsts.md

 Contoso creates a backup (DACPAC) for import into Azure DevOps Services.

-- Sqlpackage.exe in SQL Server data tools is used to create the DACPAC.
-There are multiple versions of sqlpackage.exe installed with SQL Server data tools, located under folders with names like 120, 130, and 140.
+- The `sqlpackage.exe` utility in SQL Server Data Tools (SSDT) is used to create the DACPAC.
+There are multiple versions of sqlpackage.exe installed with SQL Server Data Tools, located under folders with names like `120`, `130`, and `140`.
 It's important to use the right version to prepare the DACPAC.

-- TFS 2018 imports need to use sqlpackage.exe from the 140 folder or higher.
-For CONTOSOTFS, this file is located in: `C:\Program Files (x86)\Microsoft Visual Studio\2017\Enterprise\Common7\IDE\Extensions\Microsoft\SQLDB\DAC\140`
+- TFS 2018 imports need to use `sqlpackage.exe` from the `140` folder or higher.
+For `CONTOSOTFS`, this file is located in: `C:\Program Files (x86)\Microsoft Visual Studio\2017\Enterprise\Common7\IDE\Extensions\Microsoft\SQLDB\DAC\140`

 Contoso admins generate the DACPAC as follows: